 How do I care for and store my quilt?

 Sometimes, airing out is all your quilt needs.
 Sunshine and fresh breeze for a few hours.
-If laundering is needed, always wash on cold – gentle cycle.
+If laundering is needed, always wash in cold water on gentle cycle.
 Tumble dry low for 10-15 minutes only, then lay across a bed and let air dry completely.
 Dry clean only if your quilt contains delicate fabrics that cannot be washed and/or dried.

 Ideally, the best display of a quilt is on a bed or draped over your favorite chair.
 To hang, we can construct a sleeve so your quilt can be hung from a decorative rod.
 Display out of direct sunlight to prevent damage.

-Store your Mosaic Quilt in a new cotton pillowcase.
+Store your Mosaic Quilt in a new (not used) cotton pillowcase.
 Pillowcases deter dust and insects and help prevent mildew.